The SINAS Fulbright Chair in American Studies

 SINAS is happy to welcome Scott Laderman, this year’s Fulbright Distinguished Chair in American Studies.

-With Edwin Martini, he co-edits the Culture and Politics in the Cold War and Beyond book series for the University of Massachusetts Press, and he has written for numerous popular publications, including the New York Times, Washington Post, South China Morning Post, and Star Tribune.
+He is the co-editor, along with Edwin Martini, of the Culture and Politics in the Cold War and Beyond book series for the University of Massachusetts Press, and has written for numerous popular publications, including the New York Times, Washington Post, South China Morning Post, and Star Tribune.
 While in Uppsala, Professor Laderman's teaching will contribute to the SINAS American history curriculum while he undertakes research on Sweden and the global antiwar movement.

 Professor Laderman can be reached at firstname.lastname@example.org.